FD(REGULATION) - ADMISSIONS

 Requiring additional mail addressed to the person enrolling the student;

-Visually inspecting the residence for evidence that the student indeed lives there or is spending time there for the purposes of after-school care by a grandparent as referred to in this regulation; or
+Visually inspecting the residence for evidence that the student indeed lives there; or

 Applying the criteria outlined in the UIL Constitution and Contest Rules.